Buy-to-Let : The Complete Guide

 A lender will look at how much the property could achieve in monthly rental income and use this as a barometer for your affordability.
 Lenders typically demand that your rental income meets at least 125% of the loan’s monthly payments.

-For example, if the mortgage payment is £500 per month, the property will need to earn at least £625 per month in rental income.
-This is referred to as “rental cover” and is the main way for lenders to calculate affordability.
+This percentage cover is referred to as “rental cover” and is the main way for lenders to calculate affordability.
 Personal finance still plays a factor, but it’s secondary to rental income.

 While 125% is the official figure, rental cover requirements could differ between lenders, and in 2017, the Prudential Regulation Authority recommended that rental income should cover at least 145%.
 That would mean you need £725 monthly rent on a £500 mortgage.